samuelbatali/Customize-Unix-Shell/README.md

 Custom Shell (C/C++)

-Creating a basic command-line interpreter
+Creating a basic command-line interpreter \n
 Process a limited number of built-in commands
 Perform error handling in various cases
 Use fork() to run external and/or unix commands